 — Alexandra Alcorn (@sweetcorn30) April 5, 2017

 6. The Bible does not ban abortions and birth control.
 Face it.
 The Republicans don’t keep trying to defund Planned Parenthood because they care about “life.”
-They just want to deny health care to low-income women.
+They just want to deny health care and basic human rights to low-income women.
 The Bible has no bans on abortion, either in the Old Testament nor in the new one.
 But the Bible does clearly hold girls and women as inferior.
-In modern times, forcing girls and women to have children they don’t want is a cruel way to deprive them of their reproductive rights and keep them from going to college, launching careers, and pursuing their dreams.
+In modern times, forcing girls and women to have children they don’t want is a cruel way to deprive them of their reproductive rights and keep them from going to college, launching careers, and pursuing their dreams as men do.

 7. Rape is not part of God’s plan.
 Indiana’s treasurer Richard Mourdock raised eyebrows back in 2012 when he declared that rape and pregnancy is “something God intended to happen.”
 No, rape is something the rapist intended to happen.
 But the fact that his fellow Republicans didn’t kick him out of the party shows the entire party doesn’t give a damn about women, their mental and physical well-being, or the fact that if they get pregnant, they shouldn’t be forced to choose the life of a blastocyst, embryo, or fetus at the expense of their own.

 8. Being LGBT is not a choice.
 It’s genetic, they’re born that way.
 You’d think these so-called “Christians” would know better since they’re always saying God doesn’t make mistakes.
 Denying transgender people the right to use the bathroom of their choice, trying to “pray away the gay,” and subjecting your-your gay or lesbian child to “conversion therapy” and/or sending them away to conversion camps is a flat-out immoral violation of their human rights.